wildanvin/animated-svg-demo/README.md

-# Animated SVG Tutorial

-Watch the full [SVG Animation Tutorial](https://youtu.be/UTHgr6NLeEw) on YouTube
+# Education as a public good

+This is an animation that I did about education and its possitive effects in society.
+I made the graphics in Inkscape, added some HTML and animated them with CSS.

+I learned CSS animations using [this](https://youtu.be/UTHgr6NLeEw) tutorial by the awesome fireship.io.

 ## Usage

-`git clone` then open the HTML pages in a browser
+`git clone` then open the `education.html` file in a browser